ArtifexSoftware/MuPDF.NET/docs/page.rst

       :arg rect-like rect: rect-like.
       :arg textpage: a :ref:`TextPage` to use.
 If omitted, a new, temporary textpage will be created.

       :returns: a string with interspersed linebreaks where necessary.
-It is based on dedicated code (changed in v1.19.0).
+It is based on dedicated code.
 A tyical use is checking the result of :meth:`Page.SearchFor`:

         List<Rect> rl = page.SearchFor("currency:");
         page.GetTextbox(rl[0]);